salman-cheema/ECS_PROJECT/README.md

           many more things which are not done yet.
 - STEP 3::
   - Create Service for Mongo:
      - A service lets you specify how many copies of your task definition to run and maintain in a cluster.
 You can optionally use an Elastic Load Balancing load balancer to distribute incoming traffic to containers in your service.
-Amazon ECS maintains that number of tasks and   coordinates task scheduling with the load balancer.
+Amazon ECS maintains that the number of tasks and coordinates task scheduling with the load balancer.
 You can also optionally use Service Auto Scaling to adjust the number of tasks in your service.
     - Launch type
     - Task Definition
        - Family (name of task defintion which you have created in task definition)